ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 datas[0] = 2
 ```

-We can run black from a terminal, pointing at `bad_format.py`:
+We can run Black from a terminal, pointing at `bad_format.py`:

 ```shell
 $ black bad_format.py